University-of-Manitoba-Computer-Science/tools-n-techniques/topic06/topic-4.md

 :::

-We have looked at using version control locally (i.e., using it on the command-line on your own computer or in your own personal folders on a shared computer system like the ones in Aviary).
-This week we're going to be spending some time looking at using version control software with your web browser using GitHub or GitLab.
+We have looked at using version control (i.e., using it on the command-line and using web interfaces like GitLab).

 One of the things that you're going to quickly find out is that there's a lot of source code that's published publicly on the internet.
 Sometimes that source